Kung Fu Tea Calories Guide: Smart Ordering Made Simple

 Trio of Kung Fu Tea drinks on a white table: Classic Milk Tea with black boba pearls, Mango Green Tea with fruit jelly, and Matcha Latte with milk cap foam.

-If you want to skip the math and just get the numbers, plug your exact order into my BobaCal Nutrition Calculator to see exactly what’s in your cup.
+If you just want the numbers fast, plug your exact order into my BobaCal Nutrition Calculator and see what is actually in your drink.

-Here is the quick truth: The calorie content of Kung Fu Tea depends on three factors: sugar level, milk base, and toppings.
-Two people can order the same drink and receive different totals.
+Here’s the quick truth: Kung Fu Tea calories usually come down to three things: sugar level, milk base, and toppings.
+Two people can order the same drink and still end up with very different totals.
 That is why ranges matter more than one perfect number.
-Bubble tea is a build, not a fixed number.
+Boba is a build, not a fixed number.

 Average Calories by Drink Size